JagsJulia/Jags.jl/README.md

 ## Dependencies

-This version of the package relies on DataArrays (0.2.1) to handle NaNs (in the data and inital dictionaries)
+This version of the package relies on DataArrays (0.2.1) to handle NaNs (in the data and initial dictionaries)

 ## A walk through example